 Our business is highly dependent on the ability of our information technology systems to timely process a large amount of information of product offering, clients and transactions.
 The proper functioning of our client transactions and services, sales management, financial control, accounting, and other information technology systems, together with the communication systems between our various wealth service centers and our headquarters in Shanghai, is critical to our business and to our ability to compete effectively.
 We cannot assure you that our business activities would not be materially disrupted in the event of a partial or complete failure of any of these information technology or communication systems, which could be caused by, among other things, software malfunction, computer virus attacks or conversion errors due to system upgrading.
 In addition, a prolonged failure of our information technology system could damage our reputation and materially and adversely affect our future prospects and profitability.
-In addition, as we plan to invest in intelligence client service platform and relationship manager management platform, we cannot assure you that no additional licenses or permits under relevant laws and regulations to own or use such platforms or IT infrastructure would be required, or that we would be able to obtain additional licenses or permits.
-If we are unable to obtain such licenses or permits, or be forced by governmental authorities to dismantle such infrastructure, we may not be able to recoup our investments and our future prospects and profitability may be materially and adversely affected.
+In addition, as we plan to invest in intelligence client service platform and relationship manager management platform, we cannot assure you that no additional licenses or permits under relevant laws and regulations to own or use such platforms or IT infrastructure would be required, or that we would be able to obtain additional licenses or permits, or be forced by governmental authorities to dismantle such infrastructure, we may not be able to recoup our investments and our future prospects and profitability and adversely affected.